Advanced Nuclear Power Reactors

 About 20 liquid metal-cooled FBRs have already been operating, some since the 1950s, and some have supplied electricity commercially.
 About 400 reactor-years of operating experience have been accumulated.
 Today Russia and India have FNRs high profile in their nuclear programs, with Japan, China and France also significant.
 See also Fast Neutron Reactors page.

 India's 500 MWe prototype fast breeder reactor at Kalpakkam is expected to be operating in 2018, fuelled with uranium-plutonium oxide (the reactor-grade Pu being from its existing PHWRs) and with a thorium blanket to breed fissile U-233.
-This will take India's ambitious thorium program to stage 2, and set the scene for eventual full utilisation of the country's abundant thorium to fuel reactors.
+This will take India's ambitious thorium program to stage 2, and set the scene for eventual full utilization of the country's abundant thorium to fuel reactors.

 The Russian BN-600 fast breeder reactor at Beloyarsk has been supplying electricity to the grid since 1981 and has the best operating and production record of all Russia's nuclear power units.
 It uses uranium oxide fuel and the sodium coolant delivers 550°C at little more than atmospheric pressure.
 The core is 0.88 metres active height and 0.75 m diameter.
 The BN-350 FBR operated in Kazakhstan for 27 years and about half of its output was used for water desalination.
 The BN-600 is configured to burn the plutonium from its military stockpiles.